hlfshell/needle-swap/README.md

 Calling with an individual or an array of names will get resolved and cleared from the cache.

-Calling with nothing passed with call clearEntireCache.

 ### clearEntireCache()
 This will erase ALL cached values in the require, vastly slowly dowing your loading of modules but guaranteeing a fresh read of any module or file you require.

 ## Cleanup

-After you're done, you can call .clear() to clear out all of needleswaps switchouts.
+After you're done, you can call .clear() to clear out all of needleswap's overrides.
+Since needleswap is switching out the global require function, you'll need to do this even if you destroy the needleswap object or work in an entirely different file - so it's an important step!

 ```
 needleswap.clear()